solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Containers

-While much more lightweight, containers are similar to VMs and can be started and stopped in a few seconds.
+While much more lightweight, containers are like VMs and can be started and stopped in a few seconds.
 Containers also offer tremendous portability, making them ideal for developing an application locally on a development machine and then hosting it in the cloud, in test, and later in production.
 Containers can even run on-premises or in other